-Climate Home News is a fiercely independent, non-profit news site dedicated to bringing important climate stories to as large an audience as possible.
+Climate Home News is a fiercely independent news site dedicated to bringing important climate stories to as large an audience as possible.

 We have a network of world-class correspondents and reporters based in Brussels, the Amazon, Australia, Beijing, Nairobi, India and around the world.